-The StoryBrand team repeatedly reminds members of its business audience, “You are the guide, and your prospects and customers are the heroes in their own stories.”
+The StoryBrand team repeatedly reminds its business audience members, “You are the guide, and your prospects and customers are the heroes in their own stories.”

 The subtext is, “Don’t make yourself the hero.”